ACampanario/advent2024/Documentation/CakePHP-Enums.md

 ?>
 ```

-### 3.- We define an Enum class for the status of the comments
+### 3.- Define an Enum class for the status of the comments

 src/Enum/CommentStatus.php